sidsellouisedomazet/LearningR/README.md

 TODO: Give a brief description of what your project is about

 This project is about learning R and Git.

+Random sentence.

 # Brief description of folder and file contents